Electron Beam Welding Machine

 Material

-Artech’s Electron Beam Welding (EBW) technology enables seamless welding of dissimilar materials and a wide range of conventional weldable metals.
-This includes specialized materials like titanium, molybdenum, zirconium, tantalum, niobium, and super alloys, offering unmatched versatility for complex and high-performance applications.
+Artech’s Electron Beam Welding machine (EBW) technology enables seamless welding of dissimilar materials and a wide range of conventional weldable metals.
+This includes specialized materials like titanium, molybdenum, zirconium, tantalum, niobium and super alloys, offering unmatched versatility for complex and high-performance applications.

 Frequently Asked Questions